mzwallace/derecho/README.md

 ## Roadmap

+1. Easy configuration using derecho concifg
-1. Ability to add / remove servers to / from load balancers
+2. Ability to add / remove servers to / from load balancers
-2. Ability to create servers like with chef's knife rackspace command but once it's created it would be added to a specified load balancer.
+3. Ability to create servers like with chef's knife rackspace command but once it's created it would be added to a specified load balancer.
-3. Once a server is spun up the server is added to a beanstalkapp deployment environment and the same revision that lives on other servers would then be deployed to our new server.
+4. Once a server is spun up the server is added to a beanstalkapp deployment environment and the same revision that lives on other servers would then be deployed to our new server.
-4. Once a server is spun up a ping health check monitor would be added.
+5. Once a server is spun up a ping health check monitor would be added.
-4. More to follow...
+6. More to follow...

 ### Wishlist